-He has managed worldwide at-sea survey operations under hazardous and difficult conditions serving as a liaison with and collaboration with representatives from universities, government agencies, and industry.
-He holds a Ph.D. in Computational Physics and most recently was a Research Associate, Project Lead and Senior Scientist for the Applied Research Laboratories at the University of Texas at Austin.
+He has managed worldwide at-sea survey operations under demanding conditions and worked closely with representatives from universities, government agencies, and industry.
+He was most recently a Research Associate, Project Lead and Senior Scientist for the Applied Research Laboratories at the University of Texas at Austin.
+During this time, Dr. Brown was the recipient of the University of Texas at Austin Applied Research Laboratories Excellence in Research Award for 2011.
 From 1993 to 2006, Dr. Brown held the position of Physical Scientist and Oceanographer at the Naval Oceanographic Office at Stennis Space Center in Mississippi.

 Dr. Brown obtained his Ph.D. in Computational Physics from the University of Southern Mississippi.
 Prior to this, Dr. Brown attended the Naval Postgraduate School in Monterey, CA where he earned his Master of Science degree in Oceanography with Hydrography Option.